Feedback-Dominated Accretion Flows

 \item The number of embedded BHs in AGN disks is substantial.
 The total mass of ECOs is dominated by the large radii that exist in the pileup regime.
-The large number of co-rotating BHs we predict in the pileup radii may make such disk regions ``breeding grounds'' for BH-BH mergers, as low relative velocities will facilitate two-body gas capture \citep{Tagawa+20a}.
-Our approximate estimates suggest that capture of BHs from the pre-existing nuclear star cluster will not always suffice to stabilize outer regions into the pileup regime.
+The large number of corotating BHs we predict in the pileup radii may make such disk regions ``breeding grounds'' for BH--BH mergers, as low relative velocities will facilitate two-body gas capture \citep{Tagawa+20b}.
+Our approximate estimates suggest that capture of BHs from the preexisting nuclear star cluster will not always suffice to stabilize outer regions into the pileup regime.

-\item ECO mass growth occurs across the parameter space we have examined, and especially at higher SMBH masses ($>10^7 M_\odot$), a non-negligible fraction of embedded BHs will grow beyond the pair instability mass gap through gas accretion alone.
-Similarly, embedded neutron stars can grow in mass and collapse into black holes \citep{Yang+20b, Perna+21}.
+\item ECO mass growth occurs across the parameter space we have examined, and especially at higher SMBH masses ($>10^7 M_\odot$), a nonnegligible fraction of embedded BHs will grow beyond the pair-instability mass gap through gas accretion alone.
+Similarly, embedded neutron stars can grow in mass and collapse into BHs \citep{Yang+20b, Perna+21}.
 Together with hierarchical BH mergers \citep{GerosaBerti19, Yang+19, GerosaFishbach2021}, AGN environments offer two different ways to produce compact objects in each of the mass gaps.

 \item Migration traps can form in our model at small radii (the CMI regime).
-These include both the classic migration traps first identified in \citet{Bellovary+2016}, where the sign of the migratory torque flips, and also a different type which we refer to as a ``Zeno trap,'' in which the migration time increases as the objects migrate inwards, until the migration time exceeds the AGN lifetime.
+These include both the classic migration traps first identified in \citet{Bellovary+2016}, where the sign of the migratory torque flips, and also a different type, which we refer to as a ``Zeno trap,'' in which the migration time increases as the objects migrate inwards, until the migration time exceeds the AGN lifetime.
 Zeno traps appear to exist only for high-mass SMBHs $M \gtrsim 10^8 M_\odot$.
 The existence of either type of trap may change the disk structure at lower radii.
-These traps attract ECOs from larger radii and play an important role in forming BH-BH binaries that will later merge \citep{Secunda+19,Secunda+20}. \end{itemize}
+These traps attract ECOs from larger radii and play an important role in forming BH--BH binaries that will later merge \citep{Secunda+19,Secunda+20}. \end{enumerate}